leiluk1/snake-game-ga/README.md

 # Snake Game Using Genetic Algorithm

+> The project objective is to implement a version of classical Snake game with PyGame and apply Genetic Algorithm, where the movements of the snake are determined by a genetic algorithm that evolves over time to create more efficient and effective game strategies.
+>
 This project is intended for the "Nature Inspired Computing" course at Innopolis University.

-The project objective is to implement a version of classical Snake game with PyGame and apply Genetic Algorithm.
+> Demo
 ## Set up
 To run this project, run the following commands in the repo root directory:
 1. Create virtual environment